Ramesses II: Birth, Family, Military Campaigns & Death

 This never-before-seen spree of construction would be one of the defining features of his reign.
 He also improved upon the projects that were started by his father; for example, the Hypostyle Hall at Karnak and the temples at Thebes and Abydos.

-Much of Ramesses’ large-scale projects began approximately three years into his reign.
+Many of Ramesses’ large-scale projects began approximately three years into his reign.

 Ramesseum – Ramesses’ memorial temple close to Qurna